 A high-protein diet lowers the appetite by increasing your satiety.

-Foods that are rich in proteins make you full for longer, therefore, decrease those uncomfortable food cravings.
+Foods that are rich in proteins make you full for longer, therefore, decreasing those uncomfortable food cravings.

 Also, lean protein lowers sensory-specific satiety, which means you don’t crave more food.